Rasul, Punjab

 Rasul is a village and Union Council of Mandi Bahauddin District in the Punjab province of Pakistan.
 It has an altitude of 233m (767 feet).
 Rasul is a river crossing on the Jhelum River.
 The town has a university named University of Engineering and Technology, Rasul and a power station.

+The Battle of Chillianwala during the Second Anglo-Sikh War was fought in Rasul and the nearby village of Chillianwala on 13 January 1849.